1937 Soviet census: Census

+Results

 Aftermath

 In March 1937, the four main statistical professionals working on the Census in TsUNKhU – the chief of the Sector for Population, Mikhail Kurman; chief of the Census Bureau, Olimpiy Kvitkin; his deputy, Lazar Brand; and the chief of the Sector for transportation and communication, Ivan Oblomov, were arrested and imprisoned.
 Soon they were joined by the Chief of TsUNKhU, Ivan Kraval, and the chiefs of most of the regional statistical centers, and executions followed.
 Many statisticians, newly appointed in place of those arrested, were soon arrested themselves.
 There is evidence that many managers appointed to lead the statistical organization tried to avoid starting their new jobs in desperate attempts to escape persecution.

 On 25 September 1937, there was a special Sovnarkom decision proclaiming the census invalid and setting a new one for January 1939.
 A Pravda editorial stated that the "enemies of the people gave the census counters invalid instructions that led to the gross under-counting of the population, but the brave NKVD under the leadership of Nikolai Yezhov destroyed the snake's nest in the statistical bodies".

 Stalin had to agree with the lower numbers of population growth.
 In his report to the 18th Congress of the All-Union Communist Party (bolsheviks) he said:

 The new Soviet Census (1939) showed a population figure of 170.6 million people, manipulated so as to match exactly the numbers stated by Stalin in his report to the 18th Congress of the All-Union Communist Party.
 No other censuses were conducted until 1959.

-Today there is a consensus that the results of the 1939 census were adjusted (0.5 to 1.5 million persons were added to the reported population) Some historians consider the 1937 census the only more or less reliable source of demographic data for the period 1926–1959.
+Today there is a consensus that the results of the 1939 census were adjusted (0.5 to 1.5 million persons were added to the reported population).
+Some historians consider the 1937 census the only more or less reliable source of demographic data for the period 1926–1959.
 However, demographers do not consider it as such.
 The data became influential for evaluating the number of victims of the Great Purge, World War I, and the 1930s famines, including the Holodomor.